timjaanson/media-converter/README.md

 # media-converter
 Docker container for batch converting media files.

-Based on jrottenberg/ffmpeg Docker container.
-Includes ffmpeg and ImageMagick with a shell script wrapper to handle batch conversion.
+Based on Ubuntu:18.04.
+Includes FFmpeg and ImageMagick with a shell script wrapper to handle batch conversion.

 # Run examples